lherzolite2024/lherzolite2024.github.io/lherzolite_website_src.md

 ![](https://raw.githubusercontent.com/lherzolite2024/lherzolite2024.github.io/main/imgs/header.jpg)

+_Last update: 2021-04-17_

 👉 Above it goes some fancy picture, meeting logo, sponsor logos,etc.

-The 7th Orogenic Lherzolite meeting will be held in June 2024 in Spain...
+The 7th Orogenic Lherzolite meeting will be held in June 2024 in Spain around the Cabo Ortegal massif outcrop...TODO

 We encourage you to submit new and exciting contributions and we kindly ask you to disseminate this information among other colleagues potentially interested.